harshnative/JARVIS/README.md

 4. play any music from youtube
 5. launch programmer on system
 6. tell time and date by voice
 7. gives a brief system status
-8. password storer
-9. to do list
+8. to do list
-10. remainder creator - google calender integration
+9. remainder creator - google calender integration
-11. shortcut commands to open certain apps or directories
+10. shortcut commands to open certain apps or directories
-12. accessible from anywhere - like pip is directly accessible from anyWhere
+11. accessible from anywhere - like pip is directly accessible from anyWhere